Research table: Oral selective estrogen receptor degraders (SERDs) for metastatic breast cancer treatment

 Learn about the strengths and weaknesses of different types of studies.

-Study selection criteria: Randomized clinical trials with 100 or more participants with hormone receptor-positive, HER2-negative metastatic breast cancer that had an ESR1 tumor gene mutation.
+Study selection criteria: Randomized clinical trials with 100 or more participants with hormone receptor-positive, HER2-negative metastatic breast cancer with an ESR1 tumor gene mutation.

 Study